jerickjoe111/launch-school/JS229/04_object_creation_patterns.md

 p.__proto__ // => [Object: null prototype] {} : The basic Object
 ```

-And second, that every object created this way will contain full copies of the methods defined in the factory functions, which is redundant and memory heavy.
+The second problem about this approach is that every object created this way will contain full copies of the methods defined in the factory functions, which is redundant and memory heavy.

 ## Constructor Pattern